This information will help you understand what carpal tunnel syndrome is, some of its common causes, and how it can be treated.

 - Steroid injections (shots) into the carpal tunnel area will reduce the swelling.
 A decrease in swelling may help to decrease pain.
 Steroid shots are used in patients that still have pain after trying other therapies.
 These injections may help with the pain and swelling for several weeks or months.

-- Surgery may be an option if you have a lot of pain and severe limitations in your movement.
-It would be considered only after trying other treatments for at least 6 months.
+- Surgery may be an option if you have a lot of pain and severe limitations in your movement, or if other treatments have not worked.
 The surgery will release pressure on the nerve with the goal of reducing your pain.